TMJ Treatment Concord, MO

 • Chronic Grinding or Clenching: Grinding or clenching teeth, a condition known as bruxism, commonly occurs due to stress or during sleep and can strain the jaw joint, leading to TMD.

-At Axes Physical Therapy, our TMD treatment approach in Concord, MO focuses on these contributing factors, enabling us to create individualized plans that address the sources of pain.
-By addressing the unique contributors to your TMD, we help you achieve lasting relief and regain confidence in your everyday activities.
+At Axes Physical Therapy, our approach to TMD treatment in Concord, MO considers these underlying factors, allowing us to create customized treatment plans that target the root causes of pain.
+Through targeted, customized care, we work to provide lasting relief and restore comfort to your daily life.

 Diagnosing TMD and TMJ Disorders

-A precise diagnosis is essential to start the path toward relief from TMD and TMJ disorders.
+The first step in achieving relief from Temporomandibular Joint Dysfunction (TMD) and TMJ disorders is an accurate diagnosis.
 Our team recognizes that each Concord, MO patient’s TMD experience is different, and our diagnostic methods aim to pinpoint the unique factors behind each individual’s jaw pain.

 During your initial TMD consultation in Concord, MO, a skilled Concord, MO physical therapist will assess your symptoms and examine the jaw joint’s movement and functionality.
-The assessment may involve an evaluation of:
+This diagnostic assessment may involve checking:

 • Pain Points: Gentle palpation of the jaw, neck, and surrounding muscles to identify areas of sensitivity or muscle tension.